GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-25 20:38:26 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-25 20:52:56 IST

 Current Weather in Coimbatore:
-Temperature: 22.33 °C
+Temperature: 24.88 °C
-Condition: broken clouds
+Condition: mist